MichaelDimmitt/chrome-extension-toolbox/README.md

    2. also I do not have experience with it but it should be pretty straightforward.
    3. to start in that direction I would look at:
 https://github.com/fregante/Awesome-WebExtensions?tab=readme-ov-file#boilerplates
-4. Let me know if anything else should be added. hopefully this helps you in your hiring process.
+5. Let me know if anything else should be added. hopefully this helps you in your hiring process.
+6. TODO:
+   1. Figure out how to write a test suite for these components.
+   2. Is it possible for me to test them using cypress? (can cypress visit chrome://extensions/ and hit the reset button?)
+   3. Test suite should auto run in the background and make a failure noise if you caused something to fail on the extension.